M-Files/Developer-Portal/APIs/REST-API/Authentication/index.md

 In order to subsequently log out a session, execute a `DELETE` request to the [/session]({{ site.baseurl }}/APIs/REST-API/Reference/resources/session/) endpoint.

-You cannot log out a session unless a session ID was provided during the initial reques for an authentication token.
+You cannot log out a session unless a session ID was provided during the initial request for an authentication token.
 Attempts to do so will return an exception.
 {:.note.warning}

 ## Cookie-based sessions